 North Georgia’s Blue Ridge Mountains feature everything you need for the ultimate outdoor getaway.
 From rolling vineyards and winding trails to expansive valleys and towering peaks, our landscape is the perfect mix of rugged and relaxing.
 No matter what time of year you visit, you’ll find your perfect adventure here.
-If you’re planning a spring or summer trip to this stunning region, we recommend exploring some of the best North Georgia lakes!
-Below, we’ve listed a few of our favorites.
-For more local tips and recommendations, be sure to access our complimentary North Georgia Vacation Guide!
+If you’re planning a spring or summer trip to this stunning region, we recommend exploring some of the best lakes in Georgia!
+The area’s picturesque lakes give visitors the chance to unwind on the water with a multitude of activities.
+Whether you like boating, skiing, tubing, wakeboarding, or just relaxing by the shore, these North Georgia lakes will be perfect for your getaway!

-This small and twisty lake is a scenic, 10-minute drive away from Glen-Ella Springs Inn.
+This small and twisty North Georgia lake is a scenic, ten-minute drive away from Glen-Ella Springs Inn.
 In fact, it’s the closest lake to the inn!
 Each 4th of July, Lake Rabun hosts an annual wooden boat parade and jaw-dropping fireworks show over the lake.
 Aside from fun North Georgia events and festivals, Lake Rabun’s shoreline is dotted with campgrounds, gorgeous vacation homes, and overlooks.

 Local tip: Discover a hidden Lake Rabun secret at Minnehaha Falls, just minutes away from Glen-Ella Springs Inn!